daviddao/ddm-script/cast-performance.md

 Why is MLLib so much faster than Map-Reduce Hadoop ?
 One reason might be, that Hadoop Map Reduce is not optimized for iterative computation while Spark is.
 Another one is probably the highly efficient RDD datastructure and Sparks Vector Data Type.
-As we can see in the following Cast performance experiements, MLLibs Vector is optimized in a sense, that it can even cope with highly scientific libraries like [breeze](http://www.scalanlp.org/).
+As we can see in the following Cast performance experiments, MLLibs Vector is optimized in a sense, that it can even keep up with highly scientific libraries like [breeze](http://www.scalanlp.org/).

 ### Results